-Levi Strauss Reported to be Planning an IPO
+Levi Strauss Reported to Be Planning an IPO

 For fiscal 2017, Levi’s revenues were $4.9 billion with $281 million in net income.
 The company employs 13,800 people around the world, including 6,700 in the Americas, 4,000 in Europe and 3,100 in Asia.

-Over the years, grew to one of the largest blue jeans companies in the United States.
-In 1986 it introduced a khaki-pant label known as Dockers and later expanded its bargain-priced labels with brands such as Signature by Levi Strauss & Co. and Denizen brands.
+Over the years, Levi’s grew to be one of the largest blue-jeans companies in the United States.
+In 1986, it introduced a khaki-pant label known as Dockers and later expanded its bargain labels with the Signature by Levi Strauss & Co. and Denizen brands.

 Chip Bergh, the company’s chief executive officer, came on board in 2011 after working for 20 years at Procter & Gamble and has guided the company to profitability.